qbicsoftware/research-data-management/docs/rawdata/raw_data_download.md

 ### Download Raw Data

-To download the raw data for your measurements basic command line/terminal knowledge is required.
+To download the raw data for your measurements, basic command line/terminal knowledge is required.
 First start by opening the command line in your operating system of choice.

 #### Open command line on Mac